 Every year group will have the opportunity to learn an instrument as a group during one year whilst being at Portreath School.
 This has included brass instruments, ukulele and African drums.
 This was supported and partly funded by the Cornwall Music Hub.
-We are now looking to build on this.
+We are now looking to build on this and have purchased a class set of ukuleles.